JakeJing/jakejing.github.io/_teaching/2017-spring-teaching-1.md

 location: "Zurich, Switzerland"
 ---

-I am the tutor for the course of Quantitative Methods by Prof. Balthasar Bickel.
+I was the tutor for the course of Quantitative Methods by Prof. Balthasar Bickel.